Ecotourism and Sustainable Air Travel

 Ecological advancements in aviation technology

-While the focus of ecotourism is primarily on responsible behavior once you reach your destination, the journey itself also plays an important part in the efforts towards achieving sustainability.
-Sure, there are many ecological transportation options like electrical cars, trains and buses.
-However, traveling by plane is still the fastest, safest, most convenient, and sometimes the only option to get to some destinations.
+Ecotourism mainly focuses on responsible behavior once you reach your destination, but how you get there is just as important.
+Sure, there are many green transportation options like electrical cars, trains and buses.
+However, air travel is still the fastest, safest, most convenient, and sometimes the only option to get to some destinations.

 As good as it might be to get on a plane, sit back, and relax, you might feel a little guilty when you think about the carbon footprint you will leave.
 But don’t worry, the aviation industry is trying to stay on top of this issue and has been making significant advancements to reduce its negative impact on the environment.
-These include innovations in electric and hybrid aircraft, sustainable aviation fuels (SAFs), and carbon offset programs.
+That includes electric and hybrid aircraft, sustainable aviation fuels (SAFs), and carbon offset programs.

 Electric and hybrid aircraft